Configuration

 -

-Go to the Incoming Webhooks section to enable the Incoming Webhooks toggle.
+Go to the Incoming Webhooks section and enable the Incoming Webhooks toggle.

 -

-Go to the Interactivity & Shortcuts section to enable the Interactivity toggle.
+Go to the Interactivity & Shortcuts section and enable the Interactivity toggle.

 -